braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/preference_center/preference_center_via_api.md

 nav_title: Preference Center via API
 article_title: Preference Center via API
 page_order: 5
-description: "This article describes how to create and edit a preference center using the Preference Center Braze endpoints."
+description: "This article describes how to create and edit a preference center using the Preference Center Braze endpoints. "
 channel:
   - email
 ---